 On July 13, 2010, the Board of Supervisors authorized the Chief Executive Office - Risk Management Division to negotiate an advance payment to fund initial project costs to ensure the safety and security of the site and to aid in the demolition, planning, and design services for a replacement facility.
-Currently, staff is reviewing the initial advance payment analysis and will work directly with the insurer on this activity to ensure that the initial cash advance is appropriate.
-On September 9, 2010, staff hosted a conference call meeting with the Insurer on this and all matters related to recovery of this loss.
+On September 9, 2010, staff hosted a conference call meeting with the Insurer on this and all matters related to the recovery of this loss, including an advance partial proof of loss payment for the estimated actual cash value at the time of the loss of Barracks 1 and 2.